 Romeo and Benvolio, still discussing Rosaline, encounter the Capulet servant bearing the list of invitations.
 Benvolio suggests that they attend, since that will allow Romeo to compare his beloved to other beautiful women of Verona.
 Romeo agrees to go with Benvolio to the feast, but only because Rosaline, whose name he reads on the list, will be there.

 In Capulet’s household, young Juliet talks with her mother, Lady Capulet, and her nurse about the possibility of marrying Paris.
-Juliet has not yet considered marriage, but agrees to look at Paris during the feast to see if she thinks she could fall in love with him.
+Juliet has not yet considered marriage, but agrees to look at Paris during the feast to see if she thinks she

 The feast begins.
 A melancholy Romeo follows Benvolio and their witty friend Mercutio to Capulet’s house.
 Once inside, Romeo sees Juliet from a distance and instantly falls in love with her; he forgets about Rosaline completely.
 As Romeo watches Juliet, entranced, a young Capulet, Tybalt, recognizes him, and is enraged that a Montague would sneak into a Capulet feast.
 He prepares to attack, but Capulet holds him back.
 Soon, Romeo speaks to Juliet, and the two experience a profound attraction.
 They kiss, not even knowing each other’s names.
 When he finds out from Juliet’s nurse that she is the daughter of Capulet—his family’s enemy—he becomes distraught.
 When Juliet learns that the young man she has just kissed is the son of Montague, she grows equally upset.